 Members are diverse in their scope and mandate and fund across the mental health research spectrum ranging from the basic biomedical sciences, translational and health services research as well as health promotion and illness prevention research.

-NHMRC accepted an invitation to join the IAMHRF in August 2014.
+NHMRC is a partner organisation of IAMHRF.
 For further information refer to the IAMHRF's website.

 Tripartite Agreement on International Indigenous Health Research

-The NHMRC, Canadian Institutes of Health Research (CIHR) and the Health Research Council of New Zealand (HRC) are committed to working both within and between their agencies to improve the health of Indigenous Peoples – the First Nations, Inuit and Métis peoples in Canada, the Māori people in New Zealand and the Aboriginal and Torres Strait Islander peoples in Australia.
-In December 2017, the agencies renewed their commitment to work together for another five years on mutual Indigenous health research priorities.
-This is the third five-year agreement which builds on a relationship from 2002.
+NHMRC, the Canadian Institutes of Health Research (CIHR) and the Health Research Council of New Zealand (HRC) are committed to working both within and between their agencies to improve the health of Indigenous Peoples – the First Nations, Inuit and Métis peoples in Canada, the Māori people in New Zealand and the Aboriginal and Torres Strait Islander peoples in Australia.